Fifty Years of Physiologic Monitors

 Electrodyne played a prominent role in this era and this continued into the next decade.
 The model PM-65 which appeared around 1956 incorporated a cardioscope mounted on top of a large pacemaker.
-This device introduced physiologic monitors into a clinical setting as opposed to being a dedicated operating room device.
+This device introduced physiologic monitors into a clinical setting (intensive care area) as opposed to being a dedicated operating room device.
 Electrodyne devices were developed, in collaboration with engineer Alan Belgard, by the renowned Dr. Paul M. Zoll whose name continues to be associated with defib/monitors with non-invasive pacemakers.

 Several monitoring companies marketed new devices beginning around the year 1957.
 These included Dallons, Sanborn, and Levinthal.
-The monitors from Sanborn and Levinthal were similar in physical appearance with a 5 inch diameter CRT mounted below two knobs and above three other knobs.
+The monitors from Sanborn and Levinthal were similar in physical appearance with a 5-inch diameter CRT mounted below two knobs and above three other knobs.
 The Levinthal Electronic Products Inc. device was called a “Duo-Trace Cardioscope” and was capable of displaying two waveforms simultaneously.
 The Sanborn unit was configured as an operating room model 169-A-OR “Viso Scope” and mounted high on a stand.
 The CRT trace was a bright yellow color.
 A two waveform version was available for an additional cost.

 Dallons released a large cardioscope in 1957 and variations thereof were marketed until the mid-1960’s at which time it was replaced by a more compact system.
 The unit included a separate “cardiophone” device mounted on top whose audible output was related to the rate and morphology of the ECG.